 A valued customer

-Rupert said: “I think the team at Joseph Ash Walsall look forward to the challenge when receiving my sculptures.
+Rupert said: “I think the team at Joseph Ash Walsall look forward to a challenge when receiving my sculptures.
 And they respect my knowledge of galvanizing, as it’s a service that I’ve needed for over 30 years.
 I would like to thank everyone at Walsall for treating my art over the last 10 years!”

 Find out more about Rupert